DrFrankeStein/python-bibtex/readme.md

 * Version 0.1: More or less just a skeleton and won't reliably produce a result.
 * Version 0.2: All the functions described below will be implemented, but not all edge cases will work.
 * Version 0.3: A full implementation of the bibtex language, including tags and comments.
+A strict mode.
 But no customisation. <!--TODO: replace foo-->

 If no major problems show up, I will release a stable Version 1.0 after that.